-The practice of removing energized switchboard and panelboard covers when performing annual/quarterly/monthly maintenance has become a common place.
+The practice of removing energized switchboard and panelboard covers when performing annual/quarterly/monthly maintenance has become commonplace.
 De-energization cannot be stressed enough before all types of maintenance work on electrical equipment can be initiated.
-This is rarely due to the fact that the personnel are inexperienced or non-qualified for the job, but instead it's usually because of following the traditional method without question.
+This is rarely due to the fact that the personnel is inexperienced or non-qualified for the job, but instead, it's usually because of following the traditional method without question.

 The occupational safety and health administration talks about the importance of de-energization and the conditions under which energized work can be performed as follows:

 "Live parts to which an employee may be exposed shall be deenergized before the employee works on or near them, unless the employer can demonstrate that deenergizing introduces additional or increased hazards or is infeasible due to equipment design or operational limitations.
 Live parts that operate at less than 50 volts to ground need not be deenergized if there will be no increased exposure to electrical burns or to explosion due to electric arcs".

 It is clear from the above statement, that one must never work on live circuits unless absolutely necessary.
 Under the conditions of an absolute necessity to perform work under live conditions, OSHA has a requirement of a risk assessment which includes an Arc Flash Hazard Analysis for all electrical work at 50 volts or higher.

 "Energized electrical conductors and circuit parts operating at voltages equal to or greater than 50 volts shall be put into an electrically safe work condition before an employee performs work if any of the following exist:

 Hello there!
 On a related topic, we previously wrote a blog about Plugging Two Extension Cords Together is Dangerous!
 Here’s Why Can’t You Attach Two.
 If this peaks your interest, check it out and let us know what you think

 There are certain exceptions defined for performing live work, taking off the protective covers of Panelboards for visual inspection which are as follows: